manaswini-b/Wordbot/Readme.md

-# Dictionary Bot for Demo
+# Wordbot
-The Repo contains the sources of wordbot, a word suggesting bot that gives set of correct or similar word for a entered word.
+The Repo contains the sources of wordbot, a word suggesting bot that gives set of correct or similar word for an entered word.

 ## wordbot_slack.py
 	This is the bot for Slack app.